 Pricing strategy: If you price your digital products too low, your potential leads might discount their real value.
 Price them too high, and you’ll lose sales to your more budget-friendly competitors.

 For example, you can get good SEO courses on Udemy for just $10.
 However, a good portion of users will discount their value, because of their price.

 On the flip side, other users might hesitate to take up an online course that “feels” too expensive.
 You get the drift.
 Again, return to the personas you created to understand their pricing sensibilities.
 Do a thorough competitive analysis when pricing your digital products.
 Look at the top ten competitors and get a sense of what the “going” rates are.
 Also – don’t be afraid to price higher if you’ve got a high-quality product or a good differentiator like a more rich feature set.Customer service: Don’t overlook this.
 If you’re serious about generating repeat purchases from your customer base, offer exceptional customer service.
 This is especially helpful if the product you sell involves a membership or a monthly fee for access.
 You can use a free WordPress help desk solution (like KB Support) when you’re just starting out and upgrade as you scale.

 Just like physical product makers, once you launch a successful digital product and build a decent customer base, you can launch newer products and boost your profits.

 Remember that your store plays a big role in this.
-So don’t sign up for the quick solutions.
-Instead, build your own website with a flexible tool like WordPress and scale as you grow.
+So don’t sign up for any quick solutions.
+Instead, build your own website with flexible tools like WordPress and Download Monitor that scale as you grow.

 Ready to open your digital products store with WordPress?
 Take Download Monitor for a spin.
 Download the free plugin and get all that you need to get started and upgrade once you’re ready.